greeder59/eval-pelican/content/posts/Pelican_content.md

 Once the basic server has been started, you can preview your site in your web browser.
 Startup your browser and put in *http://localhost:8000/* as the URL.

 ---
-## Deploy your site.
+## Deploy the site.

 This is all nice.
 But so far only you can view your hard work.
 To share it with the world you need to deploy it to a web host.
 In this case I'll show you how to deploy to [Netlify](https://www.netlify.com).
-The normal way to deploy your static site is to push the contents of the output folder to your web host.
+The normal way to deploy a static site is to push the contents of the output folder to a web host.
 Netlify does things a little differently.
 You push the source to Github then Netlify will pull it in and run Pelican to generate the static files on their servers.

-Since Netlify will build your site from github, make sure your git repository is all up to date with:
+Since Netlify will build the site from github, make sure the git repository is all up to date with:
 >$ git status

 It should show everything up to date.
-So push your repository to github:
+So push the repository to github:
 >$ git push origin master

 Now click the Netlify link (above), then click the Get Started for Free button and choose Github as your sign up.
 Follow the signup procedure by allowing Netlify to access your github repository.
 When asked, type *pelican content* as the build command.
 If everything works out, you should see Netlify access your github repository and build your site.